 Chromebooks come with a range of CPUs, going from low-power ARM-based CPUs to more powerful x86 CPUs from Intel and AMD.
 The choice of the right CPU is crucial when it comes to making your pick from the best budget Chromebooks.
 While the ARM options have a battery life advantage in most cases, the x86 CPUs, especially those from Intel, will give you the best balance between battery life and performance in this budget.

-If you’re still not sure which Chromebook would be the best for you, below are our picks of the best budget Chromebooks to buy in 2021, across multiple categories and price points.
+If you’re still not sure which Chromebook would be the best for you, below are our picks of the best budget Chromebooks to buy in 2023 across multiple categories and price points.

-The best budget Chromebooks to buy in 2021
+The best budget Chromebooks to buy in 2023

 - Solid design and feel

-- Relatively dim display
+- Great display

 - Solid design

 Samsung has been making cutting-edge displays for years, and the Chromebook 4 Plus brings that quality to a budget-friendly package.
 The minimized bezels help to draw you into the large 15.6-inch Full HD display that’s boosted by Intel UHD 600 graphics.
-You should have no problem working all day long from just about anywhere with up to 10 hours of battery life.
+You should have no problem working all day long from just about anywhere with up to 10.5 hours of battery life.

-On the inside, Samsung has loaded the Chromebook 4 Plus with an Intel Celeron N4000 processor, 6GB of RAM, and up to 128GB of storage.
+On the inside, Samsung has loaded the Chromebook 4 Plus with an Intel Celeron N4020 processor, 4GB of RAM, and up to 64GB of storage.
 You can take full advantage of two USB-C ports and a USB-A option for older peripherals.
 While the Chromebook 4 Plus is only equipped with Bluetooth 4.0, a headphone jack and microSD card reader help keep your options open.